Midtrans/advanced-faq-site/faq-general.md

 ### After creating a GoPay transaction or after the transaction status is pending, how long is it available for payment?{docsify-ignore}
 The default expiry for GoPay transaction is 15 minutes.
 However this can be customized by sending additional JSON parameter `custom_expiry` ([Core API](https://api-docs.midtrans.com/#charge-features)) or `expiry` ([Snap API](https://snap-docs.midtrans.com/#json-objects)) during transaction creation.

 It is **not recommended to set expiry less than 15 minutes**.
 Expiry time is subjected to some delay because of batch processing of periodic expire transactions.
-Midtrans expiry scheduler reliably expires the transaction within fifteen minutes or more.
+Midtrans expiry scheduler may only reliably expires the transaction within 15 minutes or more.
 If you want the transaction to expire in real time or less than 15 minutes, utilize API [cancel](https://api-docs.midtrans.com/#cancel-transaction) or [expire](https://api-docs.midtrans.com/#expire-transaction) which you can trigger anytime on a `pending` transaction.

 \#gopay

-### Can merchant store or retrieve GoPay deeplink URL in mobile app?{docsify-ignore}
+### Can merchant store or retrieve GoPay deeplink URL if using Snap or Mobile SDK?{docsify-ignore}
 For *Snap* payment product, payment UI is managed by Midtrans.

 - If you are using Snap.js or `redirect_url` to display transaction, the GoPay deeplink/QR URL is currently not retrievable from merchant side.